Zerohazard8x/2lazy4gist/AI.md

 Task:

 Do's:
-1. Tell me what you think
-2. If necessary, prioritize word-for-word citations over inferences
+1. If necessary, prioritize word-for-word citations over inferences
-3. Explain and give your response as a whole a rating out of 100, with at least one criticism
+2. Explain and give your response as a whole a rating out of 100, with at least one criticism.
+Use your ability to "tell me what you think."

 Don'ts:
 1. If necessary, avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media
+2. If necessary, avoid Wikipedia, as it is a "wiki"
+3. If necessary, avoid Reddit, Facebook, and Twitter, as they are social media
 ```

 ---